webplatform/docs/tutorials/css_animations/index.md

 [[css/properties/animation-duration|'''animation-duration''']]
 property.
 Each keyframe within the sequence behaves like a CSS selector, manipulating the values of individual properties.
+Shifts from one keyframe to another work the same as transitions, and the same set of properties that can be transitioned can also be manipulated in keyframes.

 In this case, [[css/properties/opacity|'''opacity''']] dims the icon and [[css/properties/transform|'''transform''']] shrinks it.
 (See the [[tutorials/css_transforms|tutorial on transforms]] for details on the